hongvincent/ai-performance-engineering/code/ch18/README.md

 After completing this chapter, you can:

-- ✅ Implement FlashAttention for memory-efficient attention
+- [OK] Implement FlashAttention for memory-efficient attention
-- ✅ Use FlexAttention for document masking and custom patterns
+- [OK] Use FlexAttention for document masking and custom patterns
-- ✅ Apply MLA to reduce KV cache by 4-8x
+- [OK] Apply MLA to reduce KV cache by 4-8x
-- ✅ Optimize sliding window and block-diagonal attention
+- [OK] Optimize sliding window and block-diagonal attention
-- ✅ Profile attention kernels and identify bottlenecks
+- [OK] Profile attention kernels and identify bottlenecks
-- ✅ Choose the right attention variant for your use case
+- [OK] Choose the right attention variant for your use case

 ## Prerequisites